 How to earn United MileagePlus lifetime status

 United MileagePlus’ million miler program is incredibly lucrative.
 Not only can you earn all elite tiers (including Global Services) with this program, but you can also earn the status for a companion.
-The catch is that lifetime miles are also hardest to rack up with MileagePlus.
+The catch is that lifetime miles are also among the hardest to rack up with MileagePlus.

 United’s lifetime elite status is based on the flight distance of paid United and United Express flights you take over your lifetime.
 So this is quite literally a measure of how many millions of (paid) miles you’ve flown with United over your lifetime.
-Award flights, travel on partner airlines, and class of service bonuses, don’t in any way contribute towards lifetime status with United.
+Award flights, travel on partner airlines, and class of service bonuses, don’t in any way contribute toward lifetime status with United.

 United has four lifetime elite tiers, so let’s go over the details of that.